|Posted by Anna H. on December 30, 2014 at 1:55 AM|

-Not only could I not help rolling my eyes and laughing at this movie, but I also could not find its original trailer to share.
+I could not help rolling my eyes, while laughing at this movie.
 Watching Christmas Evil was a joke!
 The YouTube vlogger, Dr. Wolfula does a better job at reviewing this movie than I could ever give without laughing hysterically behind my keyboard.

 Dr. Wolfula's Christmas Evil Review (2010)

-Harry spent 33 years of his life being traumatized over his father role playing as Santa Claus and witnessed him caressing his mother's upper thigh.
-That was hilarious.
+So Harry, a deranged toymaker at Jolly Dreams wasted 33 YEARS of his life being traumatized over his father role playing as Santa Claus and supposedly witnessed some tongue action under his mother's nightgown.
+Too hilarious for words!

-If Harry witnessed his mother moaning from mind shattering orgasms, during sex with his father, or if he witnessed his mother being beaten and/raped, his trauma would've been more logical.
-None of this happened in Christmas Evil.
-If any of these situations could've been shown to the audience, Harry's trauma would've been a lot more understandable.
+Had the filmmaker been more clever with possibly showing Harry accidentally walking in on his mother moaning from mind shattering orgasms, during sex with his father, or if he witnessed his mother being beaten and/raped, his trauma would've been MORE convincing and realistic.
+None of what I mentioned was shown in Christmas Evil.

-The opening for Silent Night, Deadly Night was phenomenal yet cheesy at the same time.
-It had a little boy singing, while the movie's title slowly creeped on the screen with animated blood being splattered.
+The opening for Silent Night, Deadly Night was phenomenal yet cheesy all at once.
+A little boy sang, as the movie's title rushed onto the screen with animated blood being splattered.